-- a. the tax credit rent minus the utility allowance; - b. the reasonable rent as determined by the HACSC, or - c. the rent requested by the owner.
+- b. the reasonable rent as determined by the HACSC, or - c. the rent requested by the owner.

 The "tax credit rent" is the rent charged for comparable units of the same bedroom size in the building that also receive the low-income tax credit but do not have any additional rent assistance (e.g., such as tenant-based assistance).